-The first Arlington Branch, known as the East Branch, of the Brooklyn Public Library, was created in 1899 with the merger of a local circulating library and the East Free Library of the Public Library Association.
-The branch was in a rented room on Pennsylvania Library of the Avenue with a collection of 750 volumes.
+The original Arlington Library, known as the East Branch, was created in 1899 with the merger of a local circulating library and the East Free Library of the Public Library Association.
+The branch was located in a rented room on Pennsylvania Avenue with a collection of 750 books.
 A children's room was added in 1902.

-The Library moved to its present-day building, a graceful two-story classical revival structure built as part of a $1.6 million gift from steel magnate Andrew Carnegie.
+The Library’s present-day building is a graceful two-story classical revival structure built with a $1.6 million gift from steel magnate Andrew Carnegie.
 When it opened in November 7, 1906, it was hailed by the New York World as the largest and finest of its kind.
-Handsome, with excellent proportions, and a unique split level layout, the spectacular 7,000 square foot interior is almost entirely intact and remains one of the best preserved Carnegie Libraries in New York City.
-The large, two-story central room is flanked by graceful wooden stairs leading to the reading rooms.
+With a unique split-level layout and two fireplaces, the spectacular 7,000-square-foot interior is almost entirely intact and remains one of the best preserved Carnegie libraries in New York City.
 The natural oak trim is unchanged, as are the paneled columns, inglenook, circulation desk and decorative railing at the mezzanine.